-In Egypt, the children of Israel lived in Goshen, an ideal region for sheep and shepherds along the eastern edge of the Nile Delta, about 100 km (60 miles) or so northeast of Cairo.
+In Egypt, the children of Israel lived in the region of Goshen, an area good for sheep and shepherds along the eastern edge of the Nile Delta, about 100 km (60 miles) or so northeast of Cairo.
 East of Goshen stretches the barren desert of northern Sinai, one of the most inhospitable deserts on earth.
 This is a sandy desert, like those in the movies, with huge sand dunes moving at the whimsy of the wind, sometimes burying standing palm trees, and then weeks or months or years later moving on again.* The skies are often clear, especially in the summer, and the temperatures soar.
-Summer average monthly highs in Sinai reach 41° C (106° F), so hot an air-conditioned tour bus can only with difficulty make it bearable.
+Summer average monthly highs in Sinai reach 41° C (106° F), so hot that an air-conditioned tour bus can only with difficulty make it bearable.
 At night, especially in the winter, the temperature can plummet below freezing.

 felt (Exo.
 10:21).
-This may refer to wind-borne dust.
+This likely refers to wind-borne dust.
 One of the soils found in the deserts of the Middle East is called loess soil, a very fine, dust-like soil the consistency of talcum powder.
 The wind can carry it thousands of meters into the sky where it can remain for days.
 If there’s enough of it, it can turn the sky dark.
-This may be what happened when Jesus was on the cross, when the sky grew dark for three hours (Matt.
+This may also be what happened when Jesus was on the cross, when the sky grew dark for three hours (Matt.
 27:45).

 * In Christian tradition, the smearing of the blood on the lintel and doorposts was understood to make (or to foreshadow) the sign of the cross.